 The mitigation potential is multiplied by the implemented hectares.
 Where multiple practices are adopted within a project, only the practices with the highest mitigation potential is used for the calculation.

-In the dataset, the carbon benefits potential for projects with practices not aligned to IPPC practices are indicated as "not available".
+In the dataset, the carbon benefits potential for projects with practices not aligned to IPPC practices or calculated from biodiversity measures are indicated as "not available".

 4. Changes versus previous release